 - NPRS,islot is the maximum number of DL PRS resources of positioning frequency layer i configured in a slot,

-- {N,T} is UE capability combination per band where N is a duration of DL PRS symbols in ms corresponding to durationOfPRS-ProcessingSysmbols in TS 37.355 [34] processed every T ms corresponding to durationOfPRS-ProcessingSymbolsInEveryTms in TS 37.355 [34] for a given maximum bandwidth supported by UE corresponding to supportedBandwidthPRS in clause 4.2.7.2 of TS 37.355 [34],
+- {N,T} is UE capability combination per band where N is a duration of DL PRS symbols in ms corresponding to durationOfPRS-ProcessingSymbols-r17 in TS 37.355 [34] processed every T ms corresponding to durationOfPRS-ProcessingSymbolsInEveryTms-r17 in TS 37.355 [34] for a given maximum bandwidth supported by UE corresponding to supportedBandwidthPRS in clause 4.2.7.2 of TS 37.355 [34],

-- N’ is UE capability for number of DL PRS resources that it can process in a slot corresponding to maxNumOfDL-PRS-ResProcessedPerSlot as specified in clause 6.4.3 of TS 37.355 [34],
+- N’ is UE capability for number of DL PRS resources that it can process in a slot corresponding to maxNumOfDL-PRS-ResProcessedPerSlot-RRC-Inactive-r17 as specified in clause 6.4.3 of TS 37.355 [34],

 - Nsample is the number of UE Rx-Tx time difference measurement samples:

-- Nsample= 4 if the UE is not capable of supportedDL-PRS-ProcessingSamples defined in [34].
+- Nsample= 4 if the UE is not capable of supportedDL-PRS-ProcessingSamples-RRC-Inactive defined in [34] or not configured to perform positioning measurements with reduced number of samples by requestedDL-PRS-ProcessingSamples [34].

-- Nsample= 1 if the UE is capable of supportedDL-PRS-ProcessingSamples defined in [34] and LMF requests the UE to perform positioning measurements with reduced number of samples by requestedDL-PRS-ProcessingSamples [34] and the following conditions are met:
+- Nsample= 1 if the UE is capable of supportedDL-PRS-ProcessingSamples-RRC-Inactive defined in [34] and LMF requests the UE to perform positioning measurements with reduced number of samples by requestedDL-PRS-ProcessingSamples [34] and the following conditions are met:

-- PRS bandwidth is within the active BWP and
+- PRS bandwidth is within the initial BWP and

-- Magnitude of difference between the serving cell’s SS-RSRP and the neighbor cell’s PRS-RSRP is within [6] dB.
+- Magnitude of difference between the serving cell’s SS-RSRP and the neighbor cell’s PRS-RSRP is within 6 dB.

-- Nsample= [2] if the UE is capable of supportedDL-PRS-ProcessingSamples defined in [34] and the LMF requests the UE to perform positioning measurements with reduced number of samples by requestedDL-PRS-ProcessingSamples [34] but the following conditions are not met:
+- Nsample= 2 if the UE is capable of supportedDL-PRS-ProcessingSamples-RRC-Inactive defined in [34] and the LMF requests the UE to perform positioning measurements with reduced number of samples by requestedDL-PRS-ProcessingSamples [34] but the following conditions are not met:

-- PRS bandwidth is within the active BWP and
+- PRS bandwidth is within the initial BWP and

-- Magnitude of difference between the serving cell’s SS-RSRP and the neighbor cell’s PRS-RSRP is within [6] dB.
+- Magnitude of difference between the serving cell’s SS-RSRP and the neighbor cell’s PRS-RSRP is within 6 dB.

 - Tlast,i is the measurement duration for the last UE Rx-Tx time difference measurement sample in the positioning layer i, including the sampling time and processing time, Tlast,i = Ti + Tavailable_PRS,i ,